codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 The advantages for this scenario are multi-fold.
 Regarding platform maintenance:

- 1. The heavy lifting for platform maintenance is still happening by Codefresh instead of the customer
+ 1. The heavy lifting for platform maintenance is still happening by Codefresh instead of the customer.
- 1. Updates to the UI, build engine, integrations etc are happening automatically without any customer involvement
+ 1. Updates to the UI, build engine, integrations etc are happening automatically without any customer involvement.
- 1. Actual builds are happening in the customer premises under fully controlled conditions
+ 1. Actual builds are happening in the customer premises under fully controlled conditions.
  1. The Codefresh runner is fully automated.
 It handles volume claims and build scheduling on its own within the Kubernetes cluster it is placed.

 Regarding security of services:

- 1. Pipelines can run in behind-the-firewall clusters with internal services
+ 1. Pipelines can run in behind-the-firewall clusters with internal services.
- 1. Pipelines can use integrations (such as docker registries) that are private and secure
+ 1. Pipelines can use integrations (such as docker registries) that are private and secure.
- 1. Source code does not ever leave the customer premises
+ 1. Source code does not ever leave the customer premises.

 Regarding firewall security: